noiseprotocol/noise_spec/noise.md

    DH outputs of zero).
 If a higher-level protocol wants a unique "channel binding" value for referring to a Noise session it should use the value of `h` after the final handshake message, not `k`.

+ * **Implementation fingerprinting**:  If this protocol is used in settings with anonymous parties, care should be taken that implementations behave identically in all cases.
+This may require mandating exact behavior for handling of invalid DH public keys.

 12. Rationale
 =============